shiweihu/Pixabay/README.md

 ### The project was developed using the Jetpack framework and the Kotlin language.
 ### code in this project is high-quality,good layered structure.high-performance.
 ### However,there are no memory leak in this program.
+this android project search images and video from Pixabay open API,and display to users. users may share images or video to other APP in their phone,such as Facebook,Instagram,or Gmail.

 ## Jetpack component using in project:
 1. Data Binding